emilieanthony/availability-checker/README.md

 In the window of your broker, you should see a message similar to this:

-`1638885841: New client connected from 127.0.0.1:49531 as Dentistimo Team5 - Booking Handler n°3c1ff99e (p2, c1, k60).`
+`1638885841: New client connected from 127.0.0.1:49531 as Dentistimo Team5 - Avaliability Checker n°3c1ff99e (p2, c1, k60).`

-The booking handler is now ready to proceed your requests.
+The availability checker is now ready to proceed your requests.